Huntsman spider

-Huntsman spiders, members of the family Sparassidae (formerly Heteropodidae), are known by this name because of their speed and mode of hunting.
+Huntsman spiders, members of the family Sparassidae (formerly Heteropodidae), catch their prey by hunting rather than in webs.
 They are also called giant crab spiders because of their size and appearance.
-Larger species sometimes are referred to as wood spiders, because of their preference for woody places (forests, mine shafts, woodpiles, wooden shacks).
-In southern Africa the genus Palystes are known as rain spiders or lizard-eating spiders.
+Larger species sometimes are referred to as wood spiders, because of their preference for woody places (forests, mine shafts, woodpiles, and wooden shacks).
+In southern Africa, the species of the genus Palystes are known as rain spiders or lizard-eating spiders.
 Commonly, they are confused with baboon spiders from the Mygalomorphae infraorder, which are not closely related.

-More than a thousand Sparassidae species occur in most warm temperate to tropical regions of the world, including much of Australasia, Africa, Asia, the Mediterranean Basin, and the Americas.
+More than a thousand Sparassidae species occur in most warm, temperate to tropical regions of the world, including much of Australia, Africa, Asia, the Mediterranean Basin, and the Americas.

-Several species of huntsman spider can use an unusual form of locomotion.
-The wheel spider (Carparachne aureoflava) from the Namib uses a cartwheeling motion which gives it its name, while Cebrennus rechenbergi uses a handspring motion.
+Several species of huntsman spiders can use an unusual form of locomotion.
+The wheel spider (Carparachne aureoflava) from the Namib uses a cartwheeling motion, which gives it its name, while Cebrennus rechenbergi uses a handspring motion.

+Distribution

+Members of the Sparassidae are native to tropical and warm, temperate regions worldwide.
+A few species are native to colder climates, such as the green huntsman spider (Micrommata virescens), which is native to Northern and Central Europe.
+Some tropical species such as Heteropoda venatoria (cane huntsman) and Delena cancerides (social huntsman) have been accidentally introduced to many subtropical parts of the world, including New Zealand (which has no native sparassid species).